JohnMasen/ChakraCore.NET/README.md

+I'm back! the project is not dead!

+The next step is to add "Module" support, that will be the last piece of this library.

 # ChakraCore.NET
 A dotnet hosting library for chakracore (javascript) engine to provide scripting capability to dotnet applications.
 The primary target is make it easy to learn and use.